-Let us start by considering a simple uniaxial tensile test on an isotropic and ductile specimen.
+Let’s start by considering a simple uniaxial tensile test on an isotropic and ductile specimen.

 As shown in Fig. 01, the material starts to deform elastically up to the elastic (or yield) limit, followed by some “yielding”, “necking” and finally breaking at the ultimate stress.

 This point (or stress) at which the material behavior transforms from elastic to plastic behavior is known as “yield stress”.
-Here we often say that the material yields if the stress is greater than the yield strength.
-However, it is always important to note that the stress is a tensor and not a single number (or scalar).
+We often say that the material yields if the stress is greater than the yield strength.
+However, it is important to note that the stress is a tensor and not a single number (or scalar).
 Let’s say the material was being pulled along the x-x direction.
 It is technically accurate to say that the material starts to yield when the x-x component of stress is greater than the yield stress.

 The volumetric strain purely corresponds to a change in volume of the object without any changes in the overall shape.
 This is like scaling an object.
 In contrast, deviatoric strain corresponds to the shearing and distortion effects observed.

-Distortional Energy and von Mises Stress
+Distortion Energy and von Mises Stress

-We should always remember the mechanical behavior of materials is also governed by the two laws of thermodynamics.
-As per the first law of thermodynamics, energy is neither created nor destroyed but only converted from one form to another.
-So when a mechanical force acts on a body (or upon application of a prescribed displacement), some work is being done on the body.
-Now this energy is being stored in as strain energy in the body.
+We should always remember that the mechanical behavior of materials is also governed by the two laws of thermodynamics.
+As per the first law of thermodynamics, energy is neither created nor destroyed.
+It is only converted from one form to another.
+So, when a mechanical force acts on a body (or upon application of a prescribed displacement), some work is being placed on the body.
+This energy is stored in as strain energy in the body.
 Strain energy density is defined as:

 where subscripts v and d represent the volumetric and deviatoric parts respectively.
 However, the product of any volumetric and deviatoric tensor is always zero.
-Thus the strain energy density reduces to:
+Thus, the strain energy density reduces to:

 The representative stress here is the von Mises stress.
-Taking a leaf out of the 1-D stress state, the von Mises stress can be re-written as:
+Taking a leaf out of the 1-D stress state, the von Mises stress can be rewritten as:

 The next important issue to consider is the idea of principal stresses.
 In a generic situation, the stress is a full symmetric matrix.
 In this situation, it is difficult to make design decisions considering data from simple uniaxial experiments.
 However, in any situation, there will exist a plane that is subjected to pure volumetric loading.
 Rotating a general stress tensor leads to a diagonal matrix.
 The diagonal elements are known as principal stresses.

-von Mises Yield Criterion
+von Mises stress Von Mises Yield Criterion

 The term derived above, with the square root of 2/3, for the representative or “von Mises” stress, looks familiar!
 The three principal stresses can be treated as coordinates and the resulting von Mises stress can be plotted.

 In other words, this means that if the stress state at any point is on the cylinder, then the material has started to yield at this point in the structure.
-Similarly, Tresca yield criterion is defined based on maximum possible normal and shear stresses that the material can withstand.
+Similarly, the Tresca yield criterion is defined based on the maximum possible normal and shear stresses that the material can withstand.